top of page

 Grounds for Application Denial

-A Medical Assistant (MA) is an integral member of the health care delivery team, qualified by education and experience to work in the administrative office, the examining room and the physician office laboratory.
+A Medical Assistant (MA) is an integral member of the health care delivery team, qualified by education or clinical work experience in a physician's office, clinic, or hospital.
 The Medical Assistant, also a liaison between the doctor and the patient, is of vital importance to the success of the medical practice.

 Medical Assistants perform routine administrative and clinical tasks to keep the offices and clinics of numerous health professionals running smoothly.
 They should not be confused with Physician Assistants.
 Physician Assistants have expanded duties and actually examine, diagnose and treat patients under direct supervision of a physician.

 Duties for Medical Assistants vary depending on the state in which an MA practices, office size and whether an MA specializes in a particular area.
-In small offices, most Medical Assistants handle both administrative and clinical duties and are considered “generalists.”
-Also, MAs in small offices tend to report directly to a physician, health practitioner or office manager.
-In larger offices, most Medical Assistants tend to specialize in a particular area.
-MAs in large offices generally report to department administrators or other operations management.
-Duties could vary by state.
-However, typical duties performed by Medical Assistants are included in the following task list:
+In small offices, most Medical Assistants handle both administrative and clinical duties and are considered “generalists".

 Certification/Licensing: There is no licensing for Medical Assistants, however, some states require them to take a test or course before they can perform certain job duties, such as x-rays.
 Employers prefer to hire experienced workers and many prefer certified applicants who have passed a certification examination, indicating that the Medical Assistant meet certain standards of competence.